unicode-org/cldr/docs/ldml/tr35-info.md

 ## ~~<a name="Telephone_Code_Data" href="#Telephone_Code_Data">Telephone Code Data</a>~~ (Deprecated)

 Deprecated in CLDR v34, and data removed.
+The data and structure for phone numbers changes quite often, so the recommended alternative is the open-source library [libphonenumber](https://github.com/google/libphonenumber#what-is-it).

 ```xml
 <!ELEMENT telephoneCodeData ( codesByTerritory* ) >